ecotaxa/ecotaxa_ML_template/README.md

 ## Vocabulary

-class = EcoTaxa category
+class = EcoTaxa category.
-label = name of an EcoTaxa category
+label = name of an EcoTaxa category.

-training/fitting a model = tuning a model to adapt itself to the example data it is provided with evaluating/predicting = using a trained model on a new set of data (to predict a class for each object, to compute features from it)
+training/fitting a model = tuning a model to adapt itself to the example data it is provided with.
+evaluating/predicting = using a trained model on a new set of data (to predict a class for each object, to compute features from it).

-learning/training set = set of objects with a label assigned (i.e. validated in EcoTaxa) validation set = separate set of objects, also labelled, used to check the performance of a model while training test set = separate set of objects, also labelled, used to compute the final performance of a model after training unlabelled set = set of objects with no labels, to be predicted
+learning/training set = set of objects with a label assigned (i.e. validated in EcoTaxa).
+validation set = separate set of objects, also labelled, used to check the performance of a model while training. test set = separate set of objects, also labelled, used to compute the final performance of a model after training.
+unlabelled set = set of objects with no labels, to be predicted.

-object features = numeric values that describe the object on the image: size, darkness, etc. handcrafted features = features that are extracted by a deterministic algorithm (before the upload in EcoTaxa) deep features = features that are extracted by a deep, convolutional neural network
+object features = numeric values that describe the object on the image: size, darkness, etc.
+handcrafted features = features that are extracted by a deterministic algorithm (before the upload in EcoTaxa).
+deep features = features that are extracted by a deep, convolutional neural network.

 ## General process